marcosalmeida-dev/clean-arch-sample/README.md

 ```

 Navigate to https://localhost:5001.
 The application will automatically reload if you change any of the source files.

-In both ways you need to have SQL Server instance running locally, you can use docker or local instance.
-PS: I know is not a good practice to use SA as DB User, but I leave it this way to avoid permissions issues to create database and run migrations.

 ## Code Styles & Formatting